-- 62. The Panel considers that a company raising capital by way of a rights issue must be conscious of the increased importance of disclosure in circumstances where shareholders are considering not merely the desirability of making a further investment in the company, but also whether to take steps to protect against the dilution of their existing holding.
+62. The Panel considers that a company raising capital by way of a rights issue must be conscious of the increased importance of disclosure in circumstances where shareholders are considering not merely the desirability of making a further investment in the company, but also whether to take steps to protect against the dilution of their existing holding.
 As such, a rights issue undertaken without a lodged disclosure document is highly likely to face increased scrutiny of the disclosure made to shareholders.
 In such cases the onus is likely to fall onto the company to assure the Panel positively that adequate disclosure has been made.
-It is likely, also, that the onus will be on the company to rebut assertions that there has been inadequate disclosure. - 63.
-The Panel does not see its role as being a primary regulator of the disclosure content of prospectuses.
+It is likely, also, that the onus will be on the company to rebut assertions that there has been inadequate disclosure.
+The Panel is advised that it would only be in very unusual circumstances that an exception in section 708 would apply to permit a company to offer a rights issue without a lodged disclosure document.

+63. The Panel does not see its role as being a primary regulator of the disclosure content of prospectuses.
 Therefore the Panel considers that while it may advise what aspects of a rights issue offer document it finds deficient, it is undesirable and infeasible for it to provide extensive or detailed guidance to a company as to what will constitute complete disclosure once the Panel has found that the disclosure document for the rights issue is deficient.
 Further, a Panel decision about a disclosure document should not be taken to be an approval of the document in respect of any item of disclosure other than those raised in the application or reasons.